BAPTISM & CHURCH MEMBERSHIP

 To register for Infant/Child/Special Baptism:

-- Click here#Registration form for ICSB 1/2022 will be available from 28 Jan 2022.to access the online registration form.
+here#Registration for ICSB 1/2024 is now closed.
+The next ICSB – ICSB 2/2024 is scheduled on 14 Jul 2024.
+The online form will open for registration from 19 May to 16 Jun 2024.to access the online registration form.
 The form must be accompanied with a copy of either parent’s Wesley Methodist Church membership certificate.

 Please note that those baptised as infant or children are not automatically members of Wesley Methodist Church.
 They will be enrolled as a Preparatory member of church.
 They may decide to be confirmed and received as full member of the church after their 16th birthday and completion of the Baptism and Membership Class.